pubino/bsp/README.md

 # Build Sites Programmatically (BSP)

-An overlay API for the Drupal UI for when the actual API is MIA.
+An API for the Drupal UI when the actual API is MIA.

 ## Features